moulidharyadav/Linux-Process-API-fork-wait-exec/README.md

 # RESULT:
-Thus the programs are executed successfully.
+Thus the programs are executed successfully